lawrencefeng17/lawrencefeng17.github.io/resume.md

 ### Experience
 ---
 **Carnegie Mellon Robotics Institute** \| _Feb.
 2024 - Present_ \| _Research Intern_
-* Robot control models struggle to solve multi-task, multi-skill problems, especially in novel environments
+* Robot control models struggle to generalilze in complex, multi-task settings
-* Working with vision transformers, large language models, and diffusion architectures to achieve generalization
-* Benchmarking various models using LIBERO in zero-shot, few-shot, and continual learning settings

-**Boston University** \| _June 2021 - August 2021_ \| _Research Intern_
-* Designed an LSTM cache prefetcher to speed up common computationally intensive tasks
-* Applied domain knowledge of computer system design and microarchitecture to a machine-learning task
-* Results showed more than a 50% increase in performance compared to no prefetcher in some applications
+* How can we enable real-world understanding, reasoning, and generalization?
+* We focus on trajectory-based, generative policy pipeliens, such as those that utilize point tracking
+* Creating new and utilize existing benchmarks to test the robustness of trajectory-based approaches

+**Carnegie AI Safety Initiatve (CASI)** \| _March 2024 - Present_ \|
+* Active member of the AI safety reading group
+* Widening my philosophical, ethical, and technical perspectives on AI safety
+* Analyzing and debating the latest research in areas such as alignment, interpretability, and explainability

+**Program on AI and Reasoning (PAIR 2024)** \| _August 2024_ \|
+* Camp on artifical intelligence and rationality held by FABRIC

 **UC Berkeley ATDP and Monte Vista** \| _August 2020 - August 2022_ \| _Teaching Assistant_
 * Acted as the lead teaching assistant for courses in Python and Java